 EXPERIENCE AND PASSION

-Giorgio has spent more than 30 years in senior management at high-technology companies, from start-up ventures to international public companies, and has led two successful IPOs.
-He is also vice president of the executive board at Photonics21.
-Previously, Giorgio was CEO of Bookham, now Oclaro, which he grew from a start-up into a quarter-billion-dollar NASDAQ-listed public company with over 2500 employees.
+Giorgio has spent 35 years in senior management at high-technology companies, from start-up ventures to international public companies, and has led two successful IPOs.
+He is also Chairman of Sicoya, a Berlin-based startup active in silicon-photonics components for telecommunications, and also vice president of the executive board at the Photonics21 public-private partnership co-managing 800 million euros in funding in partnership with the European Commission.
+Giorgio was previously Chairman of Cube Optics (sold to Huber & Suhner at end-2014).
+Previously, Giorgio was CEO of Bookham, now Oclaro, which he grew from a start-up into a quarter-billion-dollar NASDAQ-listed public multinational company with over 2500 employees.
 He was previously vice president of sales, finance and business development for Flamel Technologies.
-Prior to that, he was the founder and general manager of the Miniplex DSL Business Unit (one of the world's first DSL companies) at Raychem in California, and senior strategy consultant at Booz Allen in New York.
+Prior to that, he was the founder and general manager of the Miniplex DSL Business Unit (one of the world's first DSL companies) at Raychem in California, Principal at OC&C Strategy Consultants, and senior strategy consultant at Booz Allen in New York.
 He has a M.A. degree in physics from Oxford University and a Ph.D. in thermonuclear fusion from Princeton University.

 Xavier brings to Aledia more than two decades of experience in semiconductors and optoelectronics.
 Previously he was vice president of the optronic division at the research institute CEA-LETI, where he launched the lighting and microwire LED programs.
 He also has served as divisional vice president of Thomson-CSF and vice president of the opto division at Atmel.
 In 1985, he began his career in solid-state lighting by founding the start-up company Ferrolux.
 He holds an engineering degree from CPE in Lyon.